 Don’t you feel sometimes that your life has so many facets that is difficult to summarize in a short bio?
 I do.

 I believe in luck and also in hard work.
 For me, luck is something that happens when you are determined and present in the moment, paying attention to things that surround you and taking chances and leaps of faith when it\’s needed.

 All my life I have made decisions that took me to good places, where I would meet the right people and ask for the right questions.
 That doesn’t mean that I haven’t had bad times, it means that if I am present and authentic, my work will speak for myself.
 Some times I don’t feel like doing something, but I have learned to put a deadline to it and use my magic: Work until it’s done.
 As Pablo Picasso says: Inspiration does exist, but it has to find you working.

 I have always been a very determined person, with a strong personality and a difficult temper.
 As many teenagers, I went through a very long phase of being unhappy and making others\’ lives difficult.
 I didn’t know what I wanted to do with my life, and really wondered if it was worthy of living it.
 My grandfather gave me advice, helped me to find a career that I wouldn’t hate (I wanted to be an archaeologist but the only university that offered that was in Mexico city and my family lived in the north of Mexico).
 We ended up choosing a program in Human Relations that had anthropology and sociology courses.
 I should say I wasn’t particularly happy about that program, but I didn’t have any better option, so I applied myself to it with the same logic: work until it\’s done.

-Then in 2000, I got married to an amazing guy, a graphic designer, healer, and change practitioner, and our daughter was born after that.
-The violence in Mexico took unbearable proportions and we decided that it was time to leave the country.
-We chose Montreal, as we had been there on vacation a couple of years before.
-This was a very difficult transition.
+A couple of months later, our immigration process concluded and we received permanent resident visas for Canada.
+My husband and I chose Montreal as our new location, as we had been there on vacation a couple of years before.
+This was the beginning a very difficult transition.
 Every apartment that we found rejected us because we were not even in Canada yet.
 One day, I was talking to my colleagues at lunch and mentioned that I was very disappointed because the moving date was approaching and we couldn’t find an apartment.
 A friendly colleague offered me to contact his sister who lived close to Montreal and ask for her help.
 And she graciously opened her house to us.
 And that\’s how I confirmed again that being present and authentic will open a lot of doors.

 A client turned into two, and then more people were looking for my support, as they, like me, arrived to a new country and needed to reorient their careers, or reinvent themselves.
 My next experience is what inspired me to help other people to design their lives with intention: I was promoted to manage the Customer Service and Learning and Development department, and I had to deal with another set of challenges: a role that was not exactly in my background, dealing with difficult people in my team and in the company, balancing a new career with the issues that come with immigration, and the fact that I was also studying a masters\’ degree in Human Systems Intervention.
 Working through all these issues gave me a different understanding of myself and helped me to learn a new skill: applying Design Thinking to personal change.

-While I was looking for a job, I started an aromatherapy company, which has been one of my passions, and then, my husband and I started a consulting company; we got clients who needed support in Social Media, Training and Change.
+While I was looking for a job, I started an aromatherapy company, which has been one of my passions, and then, my husband and I started a consulting company; we got clients who needed support in Social Media, Learning, and Change.
 As putting my language skills before my talent and career experience wasn’t going to work for me, I realized it was the time to make another change.
 I used the design thinking skills I learned from my husband, and decided to re-orient my career again.
 With renewed clarity and hope, I found the perfect job in Toronto, working as a coach and consultant in one of the largest universities in Canada, while trying to change the world, one project at a time.